IBM/aspera-cli/docs/README.md

 On the first execution of `ascli`, an empty configuration file is created in the configuration folder (`ascli config folder`).
 There is no mandatory information required in this file.
-The use of it is optional as any option can be provided on the command line.
+Its use is optional, as any option can be provided on the command line.

 Although the file is a standard `YAML` file, `ascli` provides commands to read and modify it using the `config` command.